 Traveling with a 3 and 6-year old, snacks are kind of a staple in our backpack.
 We made sure to include plenty of snacks that wouldn’t melt.
 That included Lara Bars, Raisins, Peanuts, Starbursts, and Gum.
 If you don’t want to fly with these items, or have things like drinks that airport security may frown upon, consider shipping your items to the hotel you are staying at.
 Before doing so, double check the hotel’s policies and procedures on this practice.

 5) Know your products

 Whenever possible, research the restaurants before visiting.
 Allergy Free Mouse has put together a list of the Top 8 Food Allergies.
 The best part about the list is that they include the major products that are listed a ‘Free’ of that allergen.
 Knowing what products you can eat make getting through these lines a little faster in the park and then you can get back to what you really want to do.

-Disney does an amazing job of trying to accommodate everyone’s needs and make sure that all of their guests have a magical time.
+Wald Disney World does an amazing job of trying to accommodate everyone’s needs and make sure that all of their guests have a magical time.
 But you have to be prepared.
 Have you had any experiences with Disney World and food allergies?